Overview

 ]

-gcloud storage buckets update gs://imagetales.firebasestorage.app --cors-file=cors.json
+gcloud storage buckets update gs://abc.firebasestorage.app --cors-file=cors.json

-Describe the existing bucket CORS config
+(Debug) Describe the existing bucket CORS config:

-gcloud storage buckets describe gs://imagetales.firebasestorage.app --format="default(cors_config)"
+gcloud storage buckets describe gs://abc.firebasestorage.app --format="default(cors_config)"

 read operations that require a CORS whitelist